 Container Park

-Everybody wants to go on shopping while they are on a trip.
+Everybody wants to go shopping while they are on a trip.
 The best place to shop in Las Vegas is at Container Park.
-It has multiple numbers of boutiques, free concerts, movies, and restaurants.
-You can enjoy your day and night at a single place, and you wouldn’t want to go to other sites when you are getting every treat in one place.
+It has many boutiques, free concerts, movies, and restaurants.
+You can enjoy your day and night at a single place, and you wouldn’t want to go to other sites when you get every treat in one place.

 Go Pawning

 Even see the show “Pawn Stars”?
-Well, the World Famous Gold & Silver Pawn Shop is located in Las Vegas, and you can visit!
+The World Famous Gold & Silver Pawn Shop is in Las Vegas, and you can visit!

 Town Square

-The Town square is located on the Boulevard with the facility of tons of bars and restaurants.
+The town square is on the Boulevard with many bars and restaurants.

 Check Out First Friday

 Don’t miss the opportunity to see the work of artists in Vegas.
 The local artists of Las Vegas gather downtown on the first Friday of every month to share their work with them.
-You will get to see live music, artists showcasing their talent, and delicious food.
+Live music, artists showcasing their talent, and delicious food will be seen.

 Food and Wine Tours